SaintLucifur/cse15l-lab-reports/lab-report-3-week-3.md

 4. split()
 "=" is the argument to this method.
 If it changes, the splitted query will vary
 5. equals()
+"s" is the argument put in this method.
+If it changes, it will be evaluted to false as the format is expected to be "?s="

 ![Image](noItemLab3.png)